roachhd/jekyll-overdose/README.md

 2. Posts to appear on `Work` page (aka the index page) just add `categories: work` in the front matter.

+3. Easily change to whatever `category` you like.

 ### Author